jubstuff/justb.github.io/source/_posts/2012-07-12-on-software-inventory.markdown

 <blockquote>
   Trello works great for a reasonable amount of inventory, but it <strong>intentionally</strong>
 starts to get klunky if you have too many cards in one list.
 </blockquote>

-Just like a crowded deskm, Trello is difficult to manage if there are too many cards.
+Just like a crowded desk, Trello is difficult to manage if there are too many cards.

-In the end, there are advantegs in the absence of phisicity, but we must consider the hidden costs that very often are ignored.
+In the end, there are advantages in the absence of phisicity, but we must consider the hidden costs that very often are ignored.